humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     26-6-5-52

-Then, replace each number with it&#8217;s character from the base64 alphabet.
+Then, replace each number with it's character from the base64 alphabet.

     a-G-F-0

 And so the base64 encoded form of &#8220;hat&#8221; is &#8220;aGF0&#8243;.
 This works out well because there were exactly 24 bits, or three ASCII characters, to encode.
-Since not all strings have lengths evenly divisible by three, base64 encoding requires some padding when there aren&#8217;t enough bytes for encoding.
+Since not all strings have lengths evenly divisible by three, base64 encoding requires some padding when there aren't enough bytes for encoding.

 Note that because every three bytes of a string end up represented as four bytes, the resulting base64-encoded string is always around 33% larger than the original.
 For data URIs, this is generally okay because base64 encoding also makes gzipping much more efficient, so you actually end up transferring roughly the [same number of bytes][5] over the wire.